IBM/cristata/README.md

 cd -
 ```

-Futher details about this component can be found [here](sql/README.md).
+Further details about this component can be found [here](sql/README.md).

 ## Provision IBM Cloud Components